Sai-Kale/DevOps/K8S/CKA/README.md

 - In order to upgrade master from 1.11 to 1.12, please run (kubeadm upgrade plan) it gives all the information related to upgrade, kubelet must be upgraded seperately.
 ![alt text](imgs/upgrade3.PNG "")
 - We cant upgrade mutiple versions at once. we can only upgrade one minor version at a time.
-   - First upgrade kubeadm to 1.12 (apt update, apt install kubeadm=1.12.0-00 or  apt-get upgrade -y kubeadm=1.12.0-00)
+   - First upgrade kubeadm to 1.12 (apt update, apt-get install kubeadm=1.12.0-00 or  apt-get upgrade -y kubeadm=1.12.0-00)
    - next upgrade the cluster (kubeadm upgrade apply v1.12.0)
    - It pulls the necessary images and completes the upgrade.
    - if you run kubectl get nodes command you will still get the older version. **it shows the version of the kubelet associated with the nodes not the api-server itself**